bradl33/image-processing-api/README.md

 ## Extra Functionality ##
 Diplays error message when:
 1. Filename does not exist
-2. Width and height dimensions not supplied or not a positibe number above 0
+2. Width and height dimensions not supplied or not a positive number above 0